nessalc/lapo-presenter-notes/README.md

 From the GitHub repository: https://github.com/caketron/lake-afton-presenter-notes select Clone and copy the URL to the repo: https://github.com/caketron/lake-afton-presenter-notes.git

-Then from your local project folder (I am using d:\git\github), execute the following git command:
+Then from your local project folder (I am using c:\git\github), execute the following git command:
 ```git
 git clone https://github.com/caketron/lake-afton-presenter-notes
 ```